uab-cgds-worthey/muscular_dystrophy_rnaseq_vma21_manuscript/README.md

 ## Analysis code in the respective folders

-Scripts wrote as the part of this study are listed below in the respective folders.
-Please refer them for files (gene annotation, etc.) necessary to run them successfully.
+The scripts written as the part of this study are listed below in their respective folders.
+Please refer to them for the files (gene annotation, etc.) necessary to run them successfully.

 - **Splicing visualization via sashimi plot**
   - [ggsashimi_analysis](./src/ggsashimi_analysis)